vardeep-sandhu/KFSensorFusion/README.md

 ## About The Project

 The given repository contains solution for the **LiDAR - RADAR Fusion** problem.
-[Late-fusion-challenge.pdf](Late-fusion-challenge.pdf) contains further information of the task and the data used.
-The report containing the mathematical reasoning is given [here](report.pdf)
+Where we are provided with lidar and radar measurements of a detected vehcile and the task is to get a fused trajectory with minimum RMS error.

 ## Built With
 This project was built with: